vuex-orm/vuex-orm/README.md

 ### Create Your Models

 First, let's declare your models extending Vuex ORM `Model`.
-Here we'll assume that there are Post model and User model.
+Here we assume that there are Post model and User model.
 Post model has a relationship with User – the post "belongs to" a user by `author` key.

 ```js
 // User Model